 Venue-Specific Team Hotel.

 Venue Technical Manager.
-The main contact point for all HBS technical-related problems at venues during the 2014 FIFA World Cup Brazil™.
+The main contact point for all HBS technical-related problems at venues during the 2018 FIFA World Cup Russia™.

 Video Tape Recorder.

 FIFA World Broadcaster Meeting.
-Two FIFA World Broadcaster Meetings, WBM1 and WBM2, will be held prior to the 2014 FIFA World Cup Brazil™, between FIFA, HBS and the MRLs.
+Two FIFA World Broadcaster Meetings, WBM1 and WBM2, were held prior to the 2018 FIFA World Cup Russia™, between FIFA, HBS and the MRLs.

 Improved format that allows viewers to watch images on a wide 16/9 screen (16 arbitrary units wide by 9 units high), which is one-third wider than 4/3 screens.